Time to develop the Teaching Assistants in your school

 Help your valuable school staff achieve QTS without them leaving your school

-Straight to Teaching provides an alternative route to initial teacher training courses for staff such as unqualified teachers, teaching assistants and cover supervisors.
-Available in primary and secondary mainstream, independent, SEND and international schools teaching the English national curriclum, this professional development course is tailor made based on their existing teaching experience.
+The programme provides an alternative route to initial teacher training courses and is available across primary and secondary mainstream, independent, SEND and international schools teaching the English national curriculum.

 How can Straight to Teaching help your school?

 Our QTS preparation programme will help your school by helping you:

 - Grow and retain your own high-quality teachers at a low cost

 - Address and take control of your teacher shortages